HERE is currently looking for a General Management Intern for Winter/Spring 2017.

 Interns at HERE are at the center of the very busy operation of running a non-profit theatre organization and all producing activities.
 Although interns must specify an area of interest, they are asked to assist in other areas throughout the internship.
 Interns are often given the opportunity to work with HERE's resident artists on their productions.
 They are also able see any HERE productions free of charge and have access to other perks that are made available to the HERE staff.

 Marketing Interns are fully integrated into the marketing department, and the promotion of the artists and productions at HERE.
 They will work primarily with the Marketing Director and the Marketing Associate.
-Interns participate in the conception and launch of all marketing strategies including creating print and web advertisements, maintaining the website, distributing postcards, organizing mailing list exchanges, and helping to designing program and lobby displays.
+Interns participate in the conception and launch of all marketing strategies including creating print and web advertisements, social media contests, offers and content development, maintaining the website, distributing postcards, organizing mailing list exchanges, and helping to designing program and lobby displays.
 They must have strong organizational and interpersonal skills, and preferably possess some experience with either graphic design software or basic HTML.

 General Management/Administration Interns will assist the General Manager.
 Responsibilities will include contract drafting, budgeting, finance and general administrative duties in all departments.
-This is a great opportunity for a student wishing to develop experience in non-profit art management at a small, hands-on organization.
+This is a great opportunity for a someone wishing to develop experience in non-profit arts management at a hands-on organization.

 Video Production Interns will assist the marketing department in producing video content for HERE.
 Interns will help shoot interviews, behind-the-scenes footage, and special events, and will also edit the footage for distribution as short online videos.
 They must have strong Final Cut Pro skills, experience shooting digital video, and a sample of prior editing work in a documentary format (can be short/web-based).
 20 hours/week; interns may work 10 hrs/wk from home if they have their own computer and editing software.

-Fundraising Interns will assist the Development Director.
-Responsibilities will include funder management and relations, generating donation receipts and funder communications, implementing individual donor campaigns, assisting with special events, and, for the right candidate, grant writing and reporting.
-Candidates must possess strong writing skills, be detail oriented, and thrive at working independently.
+Fundraising Interns will assist the Development Director and Development Associate.
+Responsibilities will include funder management and relations, generating donation receipts and funder communications, assisting with individual donor campaigns and with special events, and, for the right candidate, grant writing and reporting.
+Candidates must possess strong writing skills, be detail oriented, capable of staying focused in a busy environment, and thrive at working independently.
 This is a great opportunity for an intern wishing to develop experience with non-profit arts funding and to understand the relationship between financial development and season programming.

 Production Interns will receive hands-on training in all areas of technical theatre (sound, lighting, carpentry, video, and costumes), in the form of load-ins, strikes, and providing assistance to the shows running in our two theatres.
 They work primarily with the Production Manager and Technical Director.
 Interns also assist with basic office duties, such as running errands, organization and cleaning of office spaces, creating documents, etc. We also accept interns to work solely on a specific production, acting as an assistant to a member of the production staff.
 Duties for this internship include being in rehearsals and working backstage for tech and performances.
 Experience in technical theatre is a plus, but is not necessary.
 Hours vary for this internship.